lezeSoftware/SimpleCalculator/README.md

 * V1.1
   Make program support normal letters instead of normal C# ones (done)

-  Make program be able to count more than once without reopening? (not done)
+  Make program be able to count more than once without reopening (done)

 * V1